The “57” in “57 Varieties of Heinz” Has No Real Meaning

 - The Fascinating History of French Fries

 - Heinz was known for his eccentric advertising campaigns, including: creating a six story high electrically lit (which was a big deal at the time) pickle in New York City at 23rd and 5th Avenue.
 He later built a 70 foot tall pickle at the end of a pier in Atlantic City.
 He even bought part of Lookout Mountain in Tennessee with the idea of having an enormous pickle carved into the mountain.
-In this case, though, his attempt was thwarted due to public outrage at him potentially desecrating a spot which was, among other things, the sight of a famous Civil War battle not too many years before.
+In this case, though, his attempt was thwarted due to public outrage at him potentially desecrating a spot which was, among other things, the site of a famous Civil War battle not too many years before.

 - The actual Heinz 57 sauce was originally named Beefsteak sauce and was first sold in 1911.
 Two years after its creation, they renamed it Heinz 57 Beefsteak sauce.
 Fast-forward 27 years and they decide to rename it again, this time to Heinz 57 sauce as it is today.
 However, in between then and now, they once again decided to rename it in 1969 to Heinz 57 steak sauce.
 In 1987, they decided to drop the “steak” and it has remained Heinz 57 Sauce since then.

 - Heinz’ ketchup was introduce the same year his new company was established, 1876.
 At the time, fresh, ripe tomatoes were thought by many to be bad for your health and even poisonous (much like what happened when potatoes were first introduced in Europe: see The History of French Fries).
 Ketchup, however, did not suffer as much from this stigma due to being processed with spices and vinegar.
 However, because ripe tomatoes were still considered bad for you, often ketchups of the day were extremely watery from lack of pectin, due to the makers using unripe tomatoes.